tvondra/hashset/README.md

 `hashset_add(int4hashset, int) -> int4hashset`

 Adds an integer to an int4hashset.
+The function allows the addition of a `NULL` value to the set and treats it as a unique element.
+If the set already contains a `NULL` value, another `NULL` input is disregarded.
+If `NULL` is passed as the first argument, it is treated as an empty set.

 ```sql
 SELECT hashset_add(NULL, 1); -- {1}